SachaPaquette/Anime/README.md

     Anime Data Fetching:
         The application fetches anime data from a specified source on the internet.
-        The fetched data includes information about various anime, such as title, genres, and episodes.

     Database Integration:
         The fetched anime data is stored in a database for easy retrieval and management.